-Today arbitration is well established and commonly used in Portugal.
-As previous cases brought before courts have demonstrated, arbitration is well understood and its rules are solidly implemented within the Portuguese legal community.
+Today, arbitration is well established and is commonly used in Portugal.
+As previous cases brought before court have demonstrated, arbitration is well understood and its rules are solidly implemented within the Portuguese legal community.

 An important step was taken with the approval of a new Arbitration Act based on the Model Law.
-Some essential issues will need further discussion, especially multiparty arbitration, interim measures and public policy as grounds for setting aside the award.
+Some essential issues will need further discussion, especially multiparty arbitration, interim measures and public policy as grounds for setting aside an award.

-An issue that has created some controversy is preliminary orders.
-We think that the international controversy on these interim measures has had echoes in Portugal.
+One issue that has created some controversy is preliminary orders.
+We think that the international controversy about these interim measures has had echoes in Portugal.
 The problem refers to ex parte measures and their violation of the adversarial principle and, in consequence, due process.
-A procedure for preliminary orders has been fully adopted by the Act, but its practical application will surely raise doubts and difficulties.
-For now, there are already a few cases that have applied these rules and granted a preliminary order.
+A procedure for preliminary orders has been fully adopted by the Arbitration Act, but its practical application will surely raise doubts and difficulties.
+For now, there have already been a few cases that have applied these rules and granted a preliminary order.
 In the known cases, the party voluntarily complied with the order.

-The next few years will certainly bring great progress to arbitration in Portugal.
-The discussion about the new law and the constant legal education in this field in law schools is expected to bring extensive debate in the arbitration legal community and will constantly raise awareness of international developments in this area.
+The next few years will certainly see great progress in arbitration in Portugal.
+Discussions about the new law and constant legal education in this field in law schools is expected to bring extensive debate in the arbitration legal community, and will continue to raise awareness of international developments in this area.